TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 not
   Also available as :code:`!`.

-TypoScript conditions are using the Symfony Expression Language.
+`TypoScript`:pn: conditions are using the `Symfony`:pn: expression language.
 For more information on writing such expressions, you can look up the `symfony documentation on the expression language <https://symfony.com/doc/current/components/expression_language/syntax.html>`__.